 It is from a trainer from Australia that lives in New York, Kate Vidulich.

 ~ Rick Kaselj

-We’ve all felt the familiar burn that come with the last few reps of a difficult set of exercises.
+We’ve all felt the familiar burn with the last few reps of a complex set of exercises.
 That burning feeling is all thanks to lactic acid.

 But if you can push through the pain of intensity, you can accelerate fat loss by significantly boosting your body’s lactic acid level.

-Hang on, what is lactic acid training and why should you use it?
+What is lactic acid training, and why should you use it?

 I’ll try to keep this as simple as possible.

 Lactic acid is the byproduct of energy production in the absence of oxygen.
 Your body breaks down glycogen (stored carbohydrates in your liver and muscles) for energy, which causes the burn.